TechPaula/PC104-cards/PC104_Transputer/README.md

 ![Alt text](Images/DualTRAM.png?raw=true "Dual TRAM PCB, TopSide of PCB")

 ## Updates
+2025-07-11 - Spotted another mistake, I had the Databus reversed.
+I also added the CPLD files I've programmed and tested.

 2025-07-09 - Spotted a major mistake with the CPLD, the board needs a redesign as it has the wrong pin out!

 2025-07-06 - Fixed a few minor issues with both boards & added image of Dual TRAM board